JL710/iced-guide/src/app_structure/README.md

 So before trying to implement a custom widget, we'd recommend you try one of the following patters first.

+### View-Helper

+A view-helper is the simplest way to add some composability to your application.
+It's just a function, which creates an `Element`.

 ### Viewable

+If you expand a view-helper, you might arrive at the viewable pattern.

 A viewable is the little brother of a widget.
 It allows you to enjoy the reusability of a widget without the complexity.